nielsthaumann/sca/README.md

   </a>
 </p>
 <br></br>
-'Neuronal spiking' with systematic noise and influx of Ca2+ ions are a part of the electrochemical signaling cascade, where neurons trigger a post-synaptic 'local field potential' in a receiving neuron.
-The post-synaptic 'local field potential' from a large number (>10,000) of neurons in a network are the main contributors to the brain activity measured with MEG/EEG:
+'Neuronal spiking' with systematic noise and influx of Ca2+ ions are a part of the electrochemical signaling cascade, where neurons trigger a post-synaptic 'local field potentials' in receiving neurons.
+The post-synaptic 'local field potentials' from a large number (>10,000) of neurons are the main contributors to the brain activity measured with MEG/EEG:
 <br></br>
 <p align="left">
   <image width="563" height="482" src="https://upload.wikimedia.org/wikipedia/commons/8/8d/SimulationNeuralOscillations.png">